FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-1_Uploading_MD_Data.md

     </label>
 </div>

+???+ warning

+    Please do not publish this test data!
+There is a [test deployment of NOMAD](https://nomad-lab.eu/prod/v1/test) where you can safely perform test publishing, as the data is periodically deleted.

 Now go back to the second section, _(2) Process data_, which shows the processed data and the generated [entries](../glossary/glossary.md/#entries) in NOMAD:

 <div class="click-zoom">